Odrec/deep_doc_class/README.md

 'document_id', 'file_name', 'folder_name', 'number_participants', 'course_name'

-To help create this file there's a helper script inside the project folder in: helper_scripts/manage_data.py

-You can pass it a csv file with more columns than the three mentioned above and that contains the headers with the names specified above and it will create a new file named metadata_clean.csv with five columns with the necessary data.
-For example:

-python manage_data.py -meta metadata.csv

 --Running the script for prediction

 When you run the script the results will be saved on the project folder under results in csv and json format.